Book Your Appointment Now!

 Parts of the Plant Used in Natural Medicine

-In natural medicine, various parts of the capsicum plant are utilized for their medicinal benefits.
-The fruit, seeds, and in some cases, even the leaves of capsicum peppers are employed to harness their therapeutic potential.
+In natural medicine, various parts of the plant are utilized for their medicinal benefits.
+The fruit, seeds, and in some cases, even the leaves of the plant are employed to harness their therapeutic potential.
 Capsaicin, the active component responsible for the peppers’ heat, is a crucial element that contributes to their medicinal properties.

 Active Constituents